-We expect and ask our employees to raise any concerns regarding violations of law, regulations or our Standards of Business Conduct.
-We provide various reporting channels, including our corporate OpenLine which permits anonymous reporting.
-We also provide reporting channels, including our OpenLine, to our suppliers who we also expect to raise concerns.
+We expect and ask our employees to raise any concerns regarding violations of law, regulations or our SSOBC.
+We provide various reporting channels, including our corporate OpenLine, which permits anonymous reporting.
+We also provide reporting channels, including our OpenLine, to our suppliers, who we also expect to raise concerns.
 We have established human trafficking as a specific category for reports.
 Good faith reports can be made without fear of retaliation, which we do not tolerate.

 Review of Anti-Human Trafficking Efforts

-We review our anti-human trafficking mitigation efforts in light of our ongoing compliance obligations and to ensure consistency with our Values, which are:
+We periodically review our anti-human trafficking mitigation efforts in light of our ongoing compliance obligations to monitor effectiveness and to ensure consistency with our Values, which are: